pingcap/docs/statistics.md

 + `WITH NUM CMSKETCH DEPTH` specifies the depth of the CM Sketch.
 + `WITH NUM CMSKETCH WIDTH` specifies the width of the CM Sketch.
 + `WITH NUM SAMPLES` specifies the number of samples.
-+ `WITH FLOAT_NUM SAMPLERATE` specifies the rate of samples.
++ `WITH FLOAT_NUM SAMPLERATE` specifies the sampling rate.

-`WITH NUM SAMPLES` and `WITH FLOAT_NUM SAMPLERATE` corresponds to two different algorithms of sampling.
+`WITH NUM SAMPLES` and `WITH FLOAT_NUM SAMPLERATE` correspond to two different algorithms of collecting samples.

 - `WITH NUM SAMPLES` specifies the size of the sampling set, which is implemented in the reservoir sampling method in TiDB.
 When a table is large, it is not recommended to use this method to collect statistics.
 Because the intermediate result set of the reservoir sampling contains redundant results, it causes additional pressure on resources such as memory.
 - `WITH FLOAT_NUM SAMPLERATE` is a sampling method introduced in v5.3.0.
 It is the parameter with the value range `(0, 1]` that specifies the sampling rate.
 It is implemented in the way of Bernoulli sampling in TiDB, which is more suitable for sampling larger tables and performs better in collection efficiency and resource usage.